 Where can I study to become an RVT?

 Click here for the list of AHT/VT Programs Accredited by the Canadian Veterinary Medical Association.

-There is a two year Veterinary Technology courses offered at Saskatchewan Polytechnic in Saskatoon.
+There is a two-year Veterinary Technology course offered at Saskatchewan Polytechnic in Saskatoon.

 Click here for more information.

 - To promote progressive and humane medical care for all creatures.